stephkoest/structural_genomics/README.md

    - This script processes input protein sequence files, categorizes them based on sequence length, and creates compressed chunks for further analysis.

 2. [02_submitSearch.sh](https://github.com/stephkoest/structural_genomics/blob/main/03_genetic_search/02_submitSearch.sh)
    - This script submits genetic search jobs to a cluster, utilizing MMseqs2 for sequence alignment and searching against predefined databases.
+It loads the Colabfold databases into memory, therefore needing a 800+ GB momory computer.
 It also manages result packaging and compression.

 ### 04_prediction